Algebra extensions and derived-discrete algebras: Abstract

 \section{Abstract}

-Let $\phi\colon A\rightarrow B$ be an algebra extension.
-We prove that if $\phi$ is split, the derived-discreteness of $A$ implies the derived-discreteness of $B$; if $\phi$ is separable and the right $A$-module $B$ is projective, the converse holds.
+Let $\phi\colon A\rightarrow B$ be an algebra homomorphism between finite dimensional algebras.
+We prove that if $\phi$ is split, the derived-discreteness of $A$ implies the derived-discreteness of $B$; if $\phi$ is separable and the right $A$-module $B_A$ is projective, the converse holds.
 We prove an analogous statement for piecewise hereditary algebras.